kagisearch/kagi-docs/kagi/src/api/summarizer.md

 **Notes**

-> The `cache` param is not yet in service.
-This notice will be removed when it
-> is live.

 > Parameters `url` and `text` are exclusive.
 You must pass one or the other.

 > Users of the `text` parameter are recommended to use the `POST` method instead,